Shtierlitz/Flask-Binance-Report-Diagramm/README.md

 ```

 ## Run get_and_create_data.py
-Go to `project/` folder.
-You need to use argparse commands to initialize database and scv files.
+In the root of project you need to use argparse commands to initialize database and scv files.
 Example:
 ```bash
 python get_and_create_data.py --period "week" --num "1" --interval "4h" --update_interval "1h"